sowcow/blog/content/posts/fidelio.md

 I expect to get around the 4K and have a blast closer to the new year.

 The used cover art is on the disgusting side from the point of view above.
-But it's what you expect from a jealous wife.
+But it's what you would expect from a jealous wife.